marsermd/MathLogic/README.md

 - --compile
   Compiles input file as specified in Fromat section
 - --deduct
   Makes one step of deduction on input file, prints result to output
+  If there are no assumptions, a simple proof check will be run
 - --sqr
   Given that input file contains a number a, it prints ptoof for (a + 1) \* (a + 1) = a \* a + 2 \* a + 1